 family trouble.
 Well, you're all just passing the buck."

 This passage in One Flew Over the Cuckoo's Nest defines it for me.
-It tells the story of a group of losers learning to love freedom and risk again.
+It tells the story of a group of losers learning to love freedom and to take risks again.
 They have short-changed themselves for years by abdicating responsibility for themselves, and now McMurphy challenges them to regain self-respect and courage and get the hell out of there!

 They have lived in the asylum for so long, they can no longer provide for themselves.
 It is easier to let Nurse Ratched and her staff provide for their wants.
 They have too much pride, of course, to admit that much to themselves.
 They focus all their rage on the Nurse, and treat her as if she has deprived them of their freedom—pass the buck, as McMurphy says, rather than risk blaming themselves.